cloudflare/cloudflare-docs/content/speed/optimization/protocol/http2-to-origin.md

 {{<feature-table id="speed.http2_to_origin">}}

-## Enable HTTP/2 to Origin
+## Disable HTTP/2 to Origin

-At Cloudflare, HTTP/2 connection is enabled by default for Free, Pro and Business customers.
-It will also be gradually enabled for Enterprise customers from March 19, 2024.
-For more details, refer to the warning below.
+At Cloudflare, HTTP/2 connection to the origin is enabled by default.

-Follow these steps to enable HTTP/2 to Origin:
+If you wish to disable HTTP/2 to Origin, you can follow these steps:

 1. Log into the [Cloudflare dashboard](https://dash.cloudflare.com/login) and select your account.
 2. Choose the domain that will use HTTP/2 to Origin.
 3. Select **Speed > Optimization**.
-4. Navigate to the **Protocol Optimization** tab and under **HTTP/2 to Origin** set the toggle to **On**.
+4. Navigate to the **Protocol Optimization** tab and under **HTTP/2 to Origin** set the toggle to **Off**.

+## Notes

-If the toggle is disabled, or the origin does not support HTTP/2, Cloudflare will initiate an HTTP/1.1 connection.
+Please note that if the origin does not support HTTP/2, Cloudflare will initiate an HTTP/1.1 connection.

-{{<Aside type="warning" header="Important">}}
-Starting March 19, 2024, we plan to gradually enable HTTP/2 to origin by default for all Enterprise customers.

-We will connect to servers who announce support of HTTP/2 connections via [ALPN](https://blog.cloudflare.com/introducing-http2).
+We connect to servers who announce support of HTTP/2 connections via [ALPN](https://blog.cloudflare.com/introducing-http2).

 If you are unsure if your server supports HTTP/2, we suggest checking your origin server’s documentation or using a testing tool for HTTP/2 implementation (for example, [h2spec](https://github.com/summerwind/h2spec)).
-For servers that do not announce HTTP/2 support, nothing will change from how Cloudflare connects to your origin server today.

-If you do not want Cloudflare to connect to your origin via HTTP/2 you can either disable ALPN HTTP/2 support on your origin server, or set `origin_max_http_version` to `1` via the [API](/api/operations/zone-cache-settings-change-origin-max-http-version-setting) by March 19, 2024.

-Once the HTTP/2 to origin is enabled, you can navigate to **Speed > Optimization > Protocol Optimization** in the Cloudflare dashboard and set the toggle to **Off** to disable it.
-{{</Aside>}}

 {{<Aside type="note" header="Note">}}
 At the moment, connection multiplexing is not supported by our implementation but will soon be available.